trpc-group/trpc-go/docs/quick_start.md

 ```

 Under normal circumstances, the client code is not so simple.
 Typically, downstream services are called within the service.
 For more detailed client code, please refer to the [Client Development](https://git.woa.com/trpc-go/trpc-wiki/blob/main/user_guide/client/overview.md) section in the user guide, or directly refer to the code in the [example/helloworld](example/helloworld) directory.

-## Deployment online

-First of all, it is important to understand that the framework is completely independent and not bound to any platform, which means that it can be deployed on any platform.

-### Deployment on 123 platform

-The 123 platform is a PCG container release platform, and all new services for PCG employees will be [released](todo) on this platform.

-Note that using the 123 platform for deployment requires introducing the Polaris plugin.
-For more information, please refer to the plugin documentation: [Polaris Service Registration and Discovery](https://git.woa.com/trpc-go/trpc-naming-polaris).

-### Deployment on zhiyun platform

-Zhiyun is a relatively old binary release platform.
-First, the binary needs to be compiled and then dragged to the platform for release.

-- Build: Run "go build -v" to generate a binary file
-- Zhiyun release: Choose the `backend server package` and start the command: `./app -conf ../conf/trpc_go.yaml &`.

-Then login to the [Zhiyun](http://yun.isd.com/index.php/package/create/) platform for packaging and release, which can be referred to as the [Zhiyun Deployment](http://tapd.oa.com/zhiyun/markdown_wikis/view/#1010125021009540855).

-### Deployment on stke

-Some teams [use STKE for deployment](todo) on a large scale, while others can customize pipelines as needed for deployment on STKE.
-It is important to pay attention to the level of support for certain capabilities, such as whether Polaris can complete registration.

-### Deployment on GDP/ODP

-[GDP/ODP](https://gdp.woa.com/) is the IEG Cloud Native Developer Platform, which provides online deployment and continuous operation functions for trpc.

-To create a business project, services can be built using the trpc template and released for access.
-Specific usage information can be consulted with the GDP&ODP assistant.

-## FAQ

-For more questions, please refer to [tRPC-Go FAQ](todo).